expand/collapse risk warning

 Periods of high speculation

-One of the most famous speculation bubbles in the history of the financial markets has to be the notorious Dot-com Bubble which occurred during the 1990s.
+There have been some distinct periods in history when speculation was at an all-time high.
+One of the most famous speculation bubbles in the history of the financial markets has to be the notorious Dot-com Bubble, which occurred during the 1990s.
 Due to its size and scale, very few other bubbles can match this era when the internet’s growing popularity triggered an enormous speculation wave in the “new economy” technology businesses.

-With a liability and asset mismatch, the use of excessive leverage, excessive risk-taking from financial institutions and equity prices that were out of alignment with valuations, it was the recipe for a perfect storm that led to a major recession from which recovery was slow.
+With a liability and asset mismatch, the use of excessive leverage, excessive risk-taking from financial institutions, and equity prices that were out of alignment with valuations, it was the recipe for a perfect storm that led to a major recession from which recovery was slow.

 What are the differences between speculation and investing?